alisw/alisw.github.io/git-advanced.markdown

 ---
 # ALICE GitHub advanced guide

 This guide is meant to be a set of advanced topics regarding the ALICE Github workflow.
-If you are looking for a more step by step guide on how to get started and propose code changes to AliPhysics, please have a look at the [Basic Workflow Guide](/doc/GitHub-basic-workflow-3RufU5sZirA1p2deNin6y).
+If you are looking for a more step by step guide on how to get started and propose code changes to AliPhysics, please have a look at the [Basic Workflow Guide](/git-tutorial).

 # I want to use the command line!

-If you are find the web based workflow not matching your taste, Github offers the possibility to use a command line based workflow as well via an utility called `hub` .
+If you find the web based workflow not to your taste, Github offers the possibility to use a command line based workflow via a utility called `hub` .

 ## Install “hub”